Welcome to www.concrete-garage-epoxy-floor-paint.com/epoxy_floor_paint_test.html

 aware if this, and do you have a plan to deal with it?

-#9) If you are considering an epoxy floor because of water or dampness on the concrete, do you know that the moisture
+#9) If you are considering an epoxy garage floor because of water or dampness on the concrete, do you know that

-might be coming from either condensation out of the air, or from water moving up through the garage floor?
-An epoxy
+the moisture might be coming from either condensation out of the air, or from water moving up through the garage

-#10) Do you know that epoxy floor paint surfaces can produce a finish that is slippery when wet, like glazed tile
+#10) Do you know that garage epoxy floor paint surfaces can produce a finish that is slippery when wet, like glazed

-or a marble floor?
+tile or a marble floor?
 There are many different anti slip non slip grit type products you can use.
-Do you know there
+Do you know

-are several different methods for applying the grit to the coating?
-Do you know which type or size grit to use
+there are several different methods for applying the grit to the coating?
+Do you know which type or size grit to

-if you are applying and epoxy floor to a fire station vs. inside a shower stall?
-Fine textured grits get lost in
+use if you are applying and epoxy floor to a fire station vs. inside a shower stall?
+Fine textured grits get lost

 For articles that address and answer these epoxy questions and teach you the basics of epoxy paint systems--- epoxyproducts.com/epoxy-floor-paint.html.